Aligning IT and Business Dynamics

 I was fortunate to have an opportunity to carry through a programme of radical changes that challenged the established culture and way of doing things.
 This transformed the IT contribution to the business and produced dramatic improvements in business performance as a result.

-Following that experience I published a book, The Drowning Director, which promotes a way forward in managing IT exploitation in business and Government that is better fitted for today’s e-business world – a way that ensures that business and IT alignment produces a unity of purpose that is an essential foundation for effective transformational change in this fast changing world.
+Over subsequent years I proved concepts in a variety of environments, and then published an e-book The DILIGENT DIRECTOR in a Digital Business World, which promotes a way forward in managing IT exploitation in business and Government that is better fitted for today’s digital world – a way that ensures that business and IT alignment produces a unity of purpose that is an essential foundation for effective transformational change in business and Government.

 The alignement of Business and IT is not only about ensuring that IT use reflects current business needs.